Solar Panels on Finance: Spread the Cost, Maximise Your Savings

 Homeowners in the UK typically finance solar panels in three ways:

-• Installer finance - Offered directly through companies such as iHeat.
+Installer finance - Offered directly through companies such as iHeat at 9.9% APR, subject to status and affordability.

-• Personal loans - Taken out through a bank or building society.
+Personal loans - Taken out through a bank or building society at their advertised rates.

-• Government incentives - Including VAT relief and funding support through schemes like the Boiler Upgrade Scheme.
+Government incentives – Including VAT relief and funding support through schemes such as the Boiler Upgrade Scheme where applicable.

 Comparing the main ways to finance solar panels